GLIMS-RGI/rgi_user_guide/_sources/regions/rgi16.md

 :::{figure-md} rgi16-new-fig
 <img src="https://cluster.klima.uni-bremen.de/~fmaussion/misc/rgi7_data/l4_rgi7b0_plots/RGI16/isrgi6_map.jpeg" alt="region map" class="bg-primary mb-1">

-Glacier locations and changes between RGI6 and RGI7.
+Regional glacier area.
 :::

+## Changes from version 6.0 to 7.0

 New inventories for Peru, Bolivia, Chile and Argentina.
-RGI6 is used elsewhere.
+RGI 6.0 is used elsewhere.

-**Peru and Bolivia 1998**
+**Peru and Bolivia**

-The glacier outlines in RGI6 for Peru and Bolivia were derived from satellite images with adverse snow conditions, outlines received a triangular shape during raster-vector conversion, ice divides were at the wrong place and scenes were acquired over a 10-year period.
-For the new inventory we used 17 Landsat 5 TM scenes that were all acquired in 1998 with excellent snow conditions.
+All RGI 6.0 outlines were replaced since they were derived from satellite images with adverse snow conditions and acquired over a 10-year period.
+Many outlines received a triangular shape during raster-vector conversion, and had ice divides in the wrong place.
+The outlines in RGI 7.0  are based on 17 Landsat 5 TM scenes that were all acquired in 1998 with excellent snow conditions for mapping.
 Outlines for clean glaciers were created from a simple red/SWIR band ratio with scene specific thresholds.
 After raster-vector conversion wrongly mapped lakes were removed and missing debris-cover was manually added.
-New ice divides were derived from the 30 m resolution Copernicus DEM using the divides in RGI6 as a guide.
+New ice divides were derived from the 30 m resolution Copernicus DEM using the divides in RGI 6.0 as a guide.
 The interpretation was supported by glacier outlines from the national glacier inventory of Peru and the "World imagery" layer of the ESRI basemap.

 **Chile and Argentina**